convergenceIM/alpha-scientist/content/pages/about.md

 A bit about me:  I'm a full-time quantitative trader who has been working on data analytics since before it was cool.
 Prior to becoming a full-time quant, I built products and managed teams at software companies across Silicon Valley.
 I've had a long-standing interest in finance (earned my CFA designation in 2008) and have dedicated myself to the challenge of applying data science to financial markets.

 Prior to my tech/finance career, I studied engineering, computer science, and business at Northwestern University and MIT.
 I live in the San Francisco Bay Area with my wife and two young kids.
-In between kids and markets, I love to ski, surf, kiteboard, sail, eat, and occasionally sleep.
+In between kids and markets, I love to ski, surf, kiteboard, sail, and occasionally sleep.

 Chad